 The solution ensured that:

-• Company A had a holistic view of information passed between the different issue trackers.
-This meant that proper status updates about issues was triggered and updated on both Jira and Azure DevOps automatically.
+- Company A had a holistic view of information passed between the different issue trackers.
+This meant that proper status updates about issues were triggered and updated on both Jira and Azure DevOps automatically.

 Such a B2B integration solution started to positively impact company A’s SLA leaving it with happier customers.
 It also helped reduce manual data entry errors and both companies could enjoy seamless and frictionless communication with each other.

-Note: Here Exalate can help in streamlining collaboration and communication between Azure DevOps and Jira as mentioned in the use case above.
+Note: Here Exalate can help streamline collaboration and communication between Azure DevOps and Jira as mentioned in the use case above.

 In addition to the above 2 examples, B2B integrations can help a wide variety of industries.